 Dr Patric Dsouza

-Thankyou for seeing, Mrs Maria John who has sign and symptoms suggestive of hyperthyroidism and hyperglycaemia.
-I am referring her into your care for further assessment and appropriate management
+Thank you for accepting Mrs Maria John, whose signs and symptoms are suggestive of thyroiditis.
+I am referring her for further investigations and appropriate management.

 Blue Well Hospital